Thursday, June 7, 2012

 Option 2 - the purchase price paid for your property will be the most recent rating valuation for your land and the Crown will take over your EQC claim for land damage.
 You will retain the benefit of all insurance claims for the damage to your buildings and fixtures and will continue to deal with EQC and your insurer to settle those claims."

-Thus NZ National govt ensured that red zone, homeowners lost all claims to their land & the Crown grabbed the lot.
+Thus NZ National government ensured that red-zone homeowners lost all claims to their land.
+Crown grabbed the lot.

-Red zoning: NZ National govt's / CERA's geotech experts, Tonkin & Taylor engineering firm deemed quake damaged land too expensive to fix (without even releasing CERA's land assessments to residential property owners) then red zoners were forced to leave their land, whether their houses were quake damaged or not.
-While trekking, I'd seen 1 000s of red zone, ghost houses: The land may have been quake damaged, but some red zone houses were not damaged.
+Red-zoning: NZ National government's / CERA's geotech experts Tonkin & Taylor engineering firm deemed ruined-land too expensive to fix (without even releasing CERA's land-assessments to residential property-owners) then red-zoners were forced to leave their land whether their houses were damaged or not.
+While trekking, I'd seen 1 000s of red-zone ruined-houses: Land may have been damaged, but some red-zone houses were undamaged.

-Red zoners were forced off their residential properties by NZ National govt / CERA, without CERA releasing the land assessments on which red zoning was based.
-Thus red zoners had to accept a NZ National govt / CERA offer, or deal with insurers, without being provided any land assessment information at all.
+Red-zoners were forced off their residential-properties by NZ National government / CERA, without CERA releasing the land-assessments on which red-zoning was based.
+Thus red-zoners had to accept a NZ National government's / CERA's offer, or deal with insurers without being provided any land-assessment information at all.

-Then there was the NZ National govt / CERA decreeing 28 000 green-blue zone, TC3 houses, where green zoners were stuck on quake damaged land, which Tonkin & Taylor deemed OK to fix.
+Then there was the NZ National government / CERA decreeing 28 000 green-blue-zone TC3 houses, where green-zoners were stuck on ruined-land which Tonkin & Taylor deemed OK to fix.
 But expensive new foundations had to be constructed during repairs on TC3 green-blue zoners' land.
-Some TC3 green-blue zoners' houses were more quake damaged than red zoners' houses, yet TC3 green-blue zoners were forced to stay by CERA / National govt decree on quake crapped land.
+Some TC3 green-blue zoners' houses were more damaged than red-zoners' houses, yet TC3 green-blue zoners were forced to stay by CERA / National government decree on ruined-land.
+What a cock-up!

-There was no right of appeal for any land zoning by CERA, only non negotiable CERA review.
-(The review was a belated ploy by CERA to obviate court action by disgruntled red zoners, after 1 000s of red zoners had already accepted the NZ National govt / CERA offer).
-A reader in The Press / Stuff Co comments section observed that criminals had more rights, like right of appeal, than red zoners.
-No wonder red zoners contemplated appeals to the queen, or the UN, or contemplated class action.
-(The latter would evolve & carry on for years).
+There was no right of appeal for any land-zoning by CERA, only non negotiable CERA review.
+(The review was a belated ploy by CERA to obviate court-action by disgruntled red-zoners, after 1 000s of red-zoners had already accepted the NZ National government's / CERA's offer).
+A reader in The Press / Stuff Co comments section observed that criminals had more rights, like right of appeal, than red-zoners.
+No wonder red-zoners contemplated appeals to the queen, or the United Nations, or contemplated class-action.
+(The latter would evolve & continue for years).

-So far all over Christchurch, over 7 000 houses were red zoned uninhabitable by CERA, due to land damage by quakes.
-16 months post 22.02.11 Killer Quake, CERA still dithered over rezoning Port Hills white zone properties.
+So far all over Christchurch, over 7 000 houses were red-zoned uninhabitable by CERA due to land-damage.
+16 months post 22 February 2011 Quake, CERA still dithered over rezoning Port Hills white-zone properties.

-People had evacuated many red zone houses, yet 21 months post 04.09.10 Darfield Quake, CERA, Council & developers had not replaced evacuated houses with an adequate, housing rebuild programme.
-Low housing supply enabled the housing, rental market to increase rents & rake in filthy lucre.
+People evacuated many red-zone houses, yet 21 months post 4 September 2010 Quake, CERA, Council & developers had not replaced evacuated houses with an adequate housing-rebuild programme.
+Low housing supply enabled the housing rental-market to increase rents & rake in filthy lucre.
 That affected our family.

-Never mind red zoners & other zoned home owners battling EQC & insurers for payouts for repairs or rebuilds & paying mortgages & rates for evacuated housing.
+Never mind red-zoners & other zoned home-owners battling EQC & insurers for payouts for repairs or rebuilds & also paying mortgages & rates for evacuated housing.
 There was some Council rates relief, but insufficient.

-Instead CERA & Council wittered about grand plans for the CBD rebuild, like a roofed stadium, new convention centre, various sports facility rebuilds, while homeowners of quake trashed housing suffered CERA neglect.
-Homeowners, unable to cover increased housing costs, slept in cars, garages, tents, caravans, broken homes.
+Instead CERA & Council wittered about grand plans for the CBD rebuild, like a roofed stadium, a new convention centre, various sports facility rebuilds, while owners of ruined-housing suffered CERA's dithering.
+Homeowners, unable to cover increased housing costs, slept in cars, garages, tents, caravans & broken-homes.

-The snag with NZ National govt's, red zone land / housing offer to red zoners was that NZ National govt only offered 2007 Rateable Value, not market value.
-If red zoners opted not to battle with slow insurers for payouts & accepted NZ National govt offer, NZ National govt took over red zoners' land rights & insurances & used homeowners' own insurances to pay out red zoners.
-Insurers & reinsurers laughed all the way to the bank, having saved big bucks by cosy dealings with NZ National govt.
+The snag with NZ National government's red-zone land / housing offer to red-zoners: NZ National government only offered 2007 Rateable Value, not market value.
+If red-zoners opted not to battle with slow insurers for payouts & accepted the NZ National government offer, NZ National government took over red-zoners' land rights & insurances & used homeowners' own insurances to pay out red-zoners!
+Insurers & reinsurers thus laughed all the way to the bank, saving big bucks by their cosy dealings with NZ National government!

-Never mind delays by insurers (to force red zoners to accept NZ National govt offer, as deadlines loomed for red zoners to evacuate properties) & threats by CERA to stop services like water, sewage, electricity, if red zoners opted not to deal & stay on their quake damaged (or undamaged) properties.
-And property owners without insurance?
+Never mind delays by insurers (to force red-zoners to accept NZ National government offer, as deadlines loomed for red-zoners to evacuate properties) & threats by CERA to stop services like water, sewage, electricity if red-zoners opted not to deal & stay on their properties.
+And what would become of uninsured property-owners?

-Still, after about 10 500 quakes, many red zone houses looked liveable, just like our green zoned, Burnside rental.
-How many sound, red zone houses would be relocated for resale, or just demolished?
-NZ National govt's small costings on infrastructure rebuild (see letter below) & NZ National govt's excuse for red zoning, infrastructure would be too expensive to rebuild on quake damaged land, were reasons for the red zoning of sound houses, which had so far survived over 10 000 quakes.
+Still, after about 10 500 quakes, many red-zone houses looked liveable, just like our green-zoned Burnside rental.
+NZ National government had small costings on infrastructure rebuild (see letter below).
+It's excuse for red-zoning was that infrastructure was too expensive for rebuild on ruined-land.
+Thus sound houses which had so far survived over 10 000 quakes must be red-zoned!
+How many sound red-zone houses would be relocated for resale or just demolished?.

 07.06.12.
 DANGER KEEP OUT.
 Serial, quake trashed, Medway St Footbridge, between Avonside Dr & River Rd, snowy, red zone.
 Medway St Footbridge would be deconstructed & stored at Ferrymead Heritage Park.
 2021.
 A new Medway St Footbridge would be built over Avon River, opened 2022